San Jose to Panama City

 Day 6 to 6 - Panama City

 Today we head to David where we have a short flight to Panama City.
-Panama City is the crossing point to South America and home to the infamous Panama Canal which is definitely worth a visit, you could even hop on board one of the regular canal transits.
+Panama City is the crossing point to South America and home to the infamous Panama Canal which is definitely worth a visit.
+You have the option to book a place on the Panama Canal Transit, touring the infamous waterway by boat.
+Please note that it is not recommended to book any outward travel from Panama on the same day as this excursion due to time restraints.

 Other interesting sites are the archaeological site of Panama La Vieja, the first city founded on the isthmus by the Spanish in 1519.
 The remaining ruins are the vestiges of the city left by Pirate Henry Morgan when he sacked the town in 1671.
 The second colonial city of Panama, Casco Viejo was built in 1673 to replace the original town.
 Casco Viejo is now surrounded by modern day Panama City but the charm of this era remains in the colonial streets, buildings, and squares around the French Plaza.
 The architecture here is a combination of the colonial styles of the French, Italian, American and Spanish.